ahkeillcyber/Detection-Lab/README.md

-# Detection-Lab
+# Intrusion Detection and Prevention - Lab

 ## Objective
-[Brief Objective - Remove this afterwards]

 The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

 - Advanced understanding of SIEM concepts and practical application.
 - Proficiency in analyzing and interpreting network logs.